mongodb/specifications/source/index-management/index-management.rst

 --------------

 Server 7.0 introduced three new server commands and a new aggregation stage to facilitate management of search indexes.
 Drivers MUST provide an API similar to the existing index management API specifically for search indexes.
+Drivers MAY choose to implement either the standard
+API or the index view API.

 Search Index Management Helper Options
 --------------------------------------